pgjdbc/pgjdbc/docs/documentation/head/connect.md

     The default is `never`

+* **binaryTransfer** = boolean

+	Use binary format for sending and receiving data if possible.

+	Defaults to true.

 * **binaryTransferDisable** = String

 	A comma separated list of types to disable binary transfer.
 Either OID numbers or names.